mitre/heimdall-legacy/README.md

 interface.
 Data uploads can be automated through usage of curl, and added as a step after an inspec pipeline stage.

+## Versioning and State of Development
+This project uses the [Semantic Versioning Policy](https://semver.org/).

+### Branches
+The master branch contains the latest version of the software leading up to a new release.

+Other branches contain feature-specific updates.

+### Tags
+Tags indicate official releases of the project.

+Please note 0.x releases are works in progress (WIP) and may change at any time.

 ## Heimdall vs Heimdall-Lite

 There two versions of the MITRE Heimdall Viewer - the full [Heimdall](https://github.com/mitre/inspec/heimdall/) and the [Heimdall-Lite](https://github.com/mitre/inspec/heimdall-lite/)  version.
 We produced each to meet different needs and use-cases.